SquadcastHub/squadcasthub.github.io/pages/mydoc/servicenow.md

 ---
-title: Servicenow
+title: ServiceNow
 keywords:
 last_updated:
-summary: "Send ticket details to Squadcast from Servicenow"
+summary: "Send ticket details to Squadcast from ServiceNow"
 sidebar: mydoc_sidebar
 permalink: docs/servicenow
 folder: mydoc
 ---

-This document will help you integrate Servicenow with Squadcast.
+This document will help you integrate ServiceNow with Squadcast.

-[Servicenow](https://www.servicenow.com/) transforms your business with digital IT workflows.
-Modernize your operations to optimize productivity, cost, and resilience with a single platform for IT.
+[ServiceNow](https://www.ServiceNow.com/) transforms your business with digital IT workflows by modernizing your operations to optimize productivity, cost, and resilience with a single platform for IT.

-Route detailed ticket alerts from Servicenow to the right users in Squadcast.
+Route detailed ticket alerts from ServiceNow to the right users in Squadcast.

-## How to integrate Servicenow with Squadcast
+## How to integrate ServiceNow with Squadcast

-### In Squadcast: Using Servicenow as an Alert Source
+### In Squadcast: Using ServiceNow as an Alert Source

 **(1)** From the navigation bar on the left, select **Services**.
 Pick the applicable **Team** from the Team-picker on the top.
 Next, click on **Alert Sources** for the applicable Service

 ![](images/alert_source_1.png)

-**(2)** Search for **Servicenow** from the **Alert Source** drop-down menu and copy the Webhook
+**(2)** Search for **ServiceNow** from the **Alert Source** drop-down menu and copy the Webhook

 ![](images/servicenow_1.png)